jrief/django-formset/docs/source/richtext.rst

 The classes :class:`formset.richtext.controls.Undo` and :class:`formset.richtext.controls.Redo` can
 be used to undo and redo changes on the current text.
 They can't be further configured.

-.. rubric:: Link

-The class :class:`formset.richtext.controls.Link` can be used to add a hyperlink to a selected part of some text.
-When choosing this option, a modal dialog pops up and the user can enter a URL.

 .. rubric:: Subscript